Can I Pursue Legal Action If A Misdiagnosis Led To Further Health Problems?

 The victim must show that they have suffered damages because of the medical provider’s negligence.
 These can include physical pain, lost wages, and additional medical treatment expenses.

 To sue a medical provider for medical malpractice, the victim must have a valid medical malpractice claim that meets all of these elements.
-If you are unsure whether you meet these conditions, discuss your case with a medical malpractice attorney that can help you gather the necessary evidence and build a strong medical misdiagnosis case to secure the compensation you deserve.
+If you are unsure whether you meet these conditions, discuss your case with a medical malpractice attorney who can help you gather the necessary evidence and build a strong medical misdiagnosis case to secure the compensation you deserve.

-What Damages Are Recoverable via Medical Malpractice Lawsuits?
+What Damages Are Recoverable Via Medical Malpractice Lawsuits?

-Your damages are split into two categories: economic damages and non-economic damages.
+Your damages are split into two categories: economic damages and noneconomic damages.

 Economic Damages